Blog Off-Topic

 Workplace Bullying

 Due to our social differences, we are targets for bullying.
-In fact, we have issues with bullying in school.
+We have issues with bullying in school.

 Both kids and adults.
 I got bullied for being different and I just need an alternative method.
 I would get called names by the NTs for not understanding their language.
 When if you explained it in a different text, I would have had that light bulb over the head moment.
 Kids I had never seen before hated me all of a sudden.
 I wasn’t given a chance at all because these kids listened to what people told them about me.
 We can be bullied into quitting our job.